Building an SQL Query

 4. The results are presented in a table view in the Results window.

-1. Go to Query Builder > DB Connection > DB Interface.
-The List of DB objects (Tables, Views and Synonyms) of the DB connection is displayed in the DB Tree.
+1. Go to Query Builder > DB Connection > select a DB Interface.
+The list of DB objects (Tables, Views and Synonyms) of the DB connection is displayed in the DB Tree.

 2. Create and edit the SQL query.
 You can either create the SQL query manually or edit an SQL query using the Query Builder window.